 For this reason, the Grail is represented in the Working Group of the Australian Fair Trade and Investment Network (AFTINET), which comprises community organisations, unions, church groups and individuals who campaign for fair trade based on human rights, labour rights and environmental sustainability.

-The Grail is a member of a number of networks that are taking action against the trafficking of women both in Australia and overseas.
-We support and are members of Australian Catholic Religious against the Trafficking of Humans (ACRATH)
+The Grail is engaged with others in taking action against human trafficking both in Australia and overseas.
+We support and are members of Australian Catholic Religious against the Trafficking of Humans (ACRATH).

 Please contact us if you would like to be involved.